grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 return date;
 ```

-Of course, no one would do it in the same line like on the snippet above, but usually, this date was accessed, assigned to a variable and passed through several methods, one of which did something like this:
+Of course, almost no one would probably do it in the same line like in the snippet above, but usually, this date would be accessed, assigned to a variable and then passed through several methods, one of which would do something like this:

 ```java
 public void doSomething(Date date) {